anfieldlad/gofootball/README.md

 # gofootball
-Simple golang crud app using gorm and gorilla mux.
+Simple golang crud api using gorm and gorilla mux.

 I create this project to learn gorm with mysql database.